iacobp/fact-checker/README.md

 ## Development

 This extension is built using JavaScript, HTML, and CSS.
-It uses the Chrome Extension API and the Perplexity API for fact-checking.
+It uses the the Perplexity API for fact-checking.

 To set up the development environment: